 The process of gluing boards edge to edge to create a wider panel than can be achieved with one board is referred to as edge-to-edge gluing.

-A dovetail joint is joining technique.
+A dovetail joint is a joining technique.
 A popular solution for right angle applications, such as drawer corners, a dovetail joint is a series of pins cut to extend from the end of one board.
 The pin cuts lock into a series of tails cut into the end of another board.
 The pins and tails have a trapezoidal shape.
 Once glued, no mechanical fasteners are required; the joint is permanent.

 Checking is the splitting and cracking that occurs as wood dries.
 Checking can be avoided by regulating the environment in which the wood is dried to slow down the rate of speed in which moisture evaporates.